 Get that touchpoint wrong, and you’ve lost that user, perhaps for life.

 But don’t let the stats put you off – push notifications can be great if they’re relevant.
-Travel apps and companies like Netflix, Spotify and Facebook are great examples of using tailored notifications and providing actual significant and valuable information to users.
+Companies like Netflix, Spotify, and Facebook are great examples of using tailored notifications and providing actual significant, valuable information to users.

 It isn’t push notifications that are an issue, it’s the way they are being used by marketers.